genonullfree/teleporter/README.md

 ```bash
 ./teleporter -i ~/Downloads/ubuntu-20.04.3-live-server-arm64.iso:/tmp/ubuntu.iso -k
 ```
 (and assuming the server was started with `--allow-dangerous-filepath`), Teleporter will first attempt to open `~/Downloads/ubuntu-20.04.3-live-server-arm64.iso:/tmp/ubuntu.iso`, if that fails, it will attempt to split the path on `:` and open `~/Downloads/ubuntu-20.04.3-live-server-arm64.iso`.
 If that succeeds, then it knows it is a rename / copy-to operation and will set the destination filepath to be the second part of the string: `/tmp/ubuntu.iso`.
 On the server, it will only receive the file for `/tmp/ubuntu.iso`.
-If the `-k` argument was ommitted, the server would just receive the original file renamed as `ubuntu.iso`.
+If the `-k` argument was omitted, the server would just receive the original file renamed as `ubuntu.iso`.

 # Installation